 Important note: You cannot find the right size on your own.
 The dental hygienist will test different sizes for you and choose minimum of 2 sizes to cover all of your teeth.
 One size is rarely enough.

-Note for the professionals: Sizes smaller than 0.6mm can be replaced by Reach waxed floss or with Gum Soft Picks as the smaller sizes bend too easily.
-Choose the Tepe size that is tight enough and review the size on the next visit as the gum shrinks when it heals.
+Note for the professionals: Sizes smaller than 0.7mm can be replaced by Gum Soft Picks as the smaller Tepe sizes bend too easily.
+Choose the Tepe size that is tight enough and review the size on the next visit as the gums shrink when they heal.
 Always aim to tight enough size.
 The size scale: Regular, Large, X-large

 The most important thing is to choose the model that uses up to 31,000 brush strokes/min.
 Also you need to learn the correct technique.
 There are plenty of videos about the technique on the internet, but what they often fail to inform is that the sonic vibration requires liquid to work.
 So soak the brush head under the tap and don’t spit out whilst brushing.
 You’ll learn to move the liquid around your mouth without dribbling.